The owls are not what they seem.

 Enter the Fireman’s ultimate scream weapon

-All the lights going out in the house suggest that both Cooper and Laura succeeded in fulfilling their arcs — to kill Judy.
+All the lights going out in the Palmer house suggest that both Dale and Laura succeeded in fulfilling their arcs — to kill Judy.

 I had to watch the Twin Peaks season 3 ending again:

-Laura was after all the Fireman’s weapon sent to Earth to kill Judy.
+Laura was the Fireman’s weapon sent to Earth to kill Judy.

 Remember that bug in Sarah Palmer’s throat?